2014–15 Helmond Sport season

 The 2014–15 season was Helmond Sport's 48th season in existence and 45th (31st consecutive) in the Eerste Divisie.
 Helmond Sport finished Eerste Divisie as 17th.

 The club competed also in the KNVB Cup.
-Helmond Sport lost 4–3 against MVV Maastricht after extra time in the 2nd round of KNVB Cup and they eliminated from the cup.
+Helmond Sport lost 4–3 against MVV Maastricht after extra time in the 2nd round of KNVB Cup and they were eliminated from the cup.

 Stanley Elbers was the top scorer of the club in this season with 13 goals in Eerste Divisie.

 Wouter van der Steen was the most appeared player in the season with 36 appearances, all in the Eerste Divisie.